 Pangaro has taught systems and cybernetics for design at School for Visual Arts, New York, and at Stanford University in Terry Winograd’s Human-Computer Interface program.

-His most recent startup is General Cybernetics, Inc., which he founded to pioneer new ways of reading and the next way of writing digital content.
+His most recent startup is General Cybernetics, Inc., which he founded to pioneer digital interfaces for “conversations with content.”
 He worked with and within startups in New York and Silicon Valley, in product and technology roles.
 In Pasadena he was founding chief technology officer for Snap.com at Bill Gross’s Idealab.
 He was senior director and distinguished market strategist at Sun Microsystems.

 Pangaro was awarded a Bachelor of Science in humanities and computer science, with a minor in drama, from MIT, where he made award-winning computer-generated films and wrote a thesis in film criticism.
 He received the MIT Stewart Award for his undergraduate contributions to the MIT Drama Program.
 He was hired by Nicholas Negroponte onto the research staff of the MIT Architecture Machine Group, which morphed into the MIT Media Lab.
 With Gordon Pask as his advisor, he was awarded a Ph.D. in cybernetics from Brunel University in the UK, where his thesis focused on the development of conversation theory software.

-Pangaro is Chair of Trustees and Fellow, American Society for Cybernetics, and recipient of its Warren McCulloch Award.
-He has previously served on the board of Artship San Francisco and DreamItGet.it UK.
+Pangaro is former Chair of Trustees and Fellow, American Society for Cybernetics, and received its Warren McCulloch Award in 2014.
+He has previously served on the board of Artship San Francisco and visii.com (UK).

 - Ph.D., Brunel University, B.S., Massachusetts Institute of Technology